fburlig/BKRRW_Schools/README.md

 # BKRRW_Schools
-Replication data for Burlig, Knittel, Rapson, Reguant, and Wolfram (2020): Machine Learning from Schools about Energy Efficiency
+Replication code for Burlig, Knittel, Rapson, Reguant, and Wolfram (2020): Machine Learning from Schools about Energy Efficiency